sudorandom/kmcd.dev/content/posts/2025/wordseq/index.md

 Ever stare at a word so long it stops looking like a word?
 Like naming a variable ‘data’ for the 8th time and suddenly wondering what ‘data’ even means?

-I made a game that dives headfirst into that vibe.
+That effect is called [semantic satiation](https://en.wikipedia.org/wiki/Semantic_satiation).
+I made a game that dives headfirst into that theme.

 In `wordseq`, you swap letters to form words, but the deeper you go, the more the grid feels like a linguistic fever dream.
 One moment you're proud to find "plop", the next you're doubting if "plop" was ever a real word or just a sound effect from a comic book.
 You win by dragging yourself back to meaning.
 Enjoy the victory while you can, because there's a new puzzle tomorrow.

 I'm excited to share a look behind the scenes of my new daily word puzzle game, `wordseq`.
 If you haven't tried it yet, you can [play the latest puzzle here!](https://wordseq.com). `wordseq` is a game where you swap adjacent letters to form new words, aiming to find the longest possible sequence.
+Here's what it looks like to play the game (by a super unrealistically fast player).

 {{< diagram >}}
 {{< image src="gameplay.gif" class="center" alt="wordseq gameplay" >}}
 {{< /diagram >}}

 One of the most challenging and rewarding aspects of building `wordseq` was developing the system that generates the daily puzzles.
-My goal was to create levels that are not just solvable, but also consistently engaging, fair, and offer that satisfying "aha!" moment.
+My goal was to create levels that are not just solvable, but also consistently engaging, fair, and offer that satisfying "aha!" moment where the answer you've been looking for hits you in the face.
+Conversely, I want to avoid the "Huh, is this actually the solution?" moments.

 In this post, we'll explore the intricate process of generating these daily puzzles.
 We'll cover everything from initial grid creation and word validation to ensuring puzzles are solvable and use interesting vocabulary, leveraging techniques like concurrency in Go and smart dictionary management.